 Figure 6 represents the result of a decomposition analysis of cross-country differences in child poverty, using Belgium as the benchmark country. ('Cross-country' differences include Wallonia and Flanders, which are also compared with Belgium.)
 The child population is subdivided into five subgroups, depending on the work intensity of the household in which children live, with work intensities of 20, 45, 55 and 85 per cent as cut-offs.
 We distinguish 'differences within' and 'differences between' to account for the differences in child poverty between Belgium and the other countries, applying equation (3).
-'Differences between' are differences that can be accounted for by differences in the distribution of the population by household work intensity (in the hypothesis that there would be no cross-country differences that can be accounted for by differences within' are differences that can be accounted for by differences in the poverty rates characterizing these work-intensity subgroups).
-'Differences within' are differences that can be accounted for by differences in the poverty rates characterizing these work-intensity subgroups (in the hypothesis that the distribution of the population by work intensity would be identical).
+'Differences between' are differences that can be accounted for by differences in the distribution of the population by household work intensity (in the hypothesis that there would be no cross-country differences in the at-risk-of-poverty rates characterising these work intensity subgroups).
+'Differences within' are differences that can be accounted for by differences that can be accounted for by differences that can be accounted for by differences that there would be no cross-country differences in the at-risk-of-poverty rates characterising these work intensity subgroups).
+'Differences within' are differences that can be accounted for by differences that can be accounted for by differences in the poverty rates characterising these work intensity subgroups).'Differences within' are differences that can be accounted for by differences in the distribution of the population by work intensity subgroups (in the hypothesis that the distribution of the population by work intensity subgroups (in the hypothesis that the distribution of the population by work intensity would be identical).